How to Change Your Web Host Without Negatively Affecting SEO

 If you don’t currently have a high ranking, this may not seem like a big deal – so let me explain how it could impact your bottom line if you’re in the number one position for one or more keywords that generate the majority of your website traffic and sales.

-Now that you have a better understanding of why you must take steps to preserve your search ranking during a server migration, let’s discuss how to get it done the right way.
-This assumes you’ve already chosen the new host, and don’t need guidance in making a choice.
+Now that you have a better understanding of why you must take steps to preserve your search ranking during a server migration let’s discuss how to get it done the right way.
+This assumes you’ve already chosen the new host and don’t need guidance in making a choice.

 Create a Full Backup of Your Site